 - The Health Department has created a sample parent/guardian agreement that describes their commitment to keeping their children home when sick and seeking appropriate medical care.

 - If students develop symptoms, they should be brought to a designated isolation room while waiting to be picked up.
-The staff member waiting with the student should wear a N95, KN95, KF94 or should double mask.
+The staff member waiting with the student should wear a N95, KN95, or KF94 mask or should double mask.

 All COVID-19 cases (student or staff) must be reported to the Philadelphia Department of Public Health.